japila-books/unity-catalog-internals/docs/basic-server-access-control/index.md

 ## Securables

-Unity Catalog supports the following types of securables to apply (_create_) permissions to:
+Unity Catalog defines the following securables to apply (_create_) permissions to:

 1. `catalog`
 1. `function`